 You should never assume that a specific SEO solution will work just because it’s worked for other businesses in your industry or other companies that you’ve worked with in the past.
 Each business has unique search needs and goals to accomplish and limiting your options by sticking with a single solution may be a mistake.

-For example, just because content marketing worked great for a tech startup, doesn’t necessarily mean that those same techniques will work for local retailer.
+For example, just because content marketing worked great for a tech startup, that doesn’t necessarily mean that those same techniques will work for a local retailer.
+The tactics, goals, and budget will likely differ greatly – so it’s not a fair comparison to draw from.

-To be better prepared to make the correct decision for your business, find a solution that fits within budget, strategically aligns with the needs and goals or your organization, and can provide measurable ROI over time.
+Ultimately, you’ll want to work to find a solution that fits within your budget, strategically aligns with the needs and goals of your organization, and provides measurable ROI over time.

 With 17 years of SEO experience, Digital Current can help you uncover the right strategy for your business to accomplish your goals within your budget.
-If you want to learn more about what an agency can do for you, we’d love to talk.
+If you want to learn more about what an agency can do for you, we’d love to talk about how we can help.